multiscale/muscle3/docs/source/fortran_api.rst

     Returns a description of the ports of this instance.

+    MPI-based compute elements may call this function only in the root process.

     :p LIBMUSCLE_Instance self: The instance whose ports to describe.
     :r ports: A description of the ports, organised by operator.
     :rtype ports: LIBMUSCLE_PortsDescription